Portage, Wisconsin: Corrections

 Wisconsin Department of Corrections operates the Columbia Correctional Institution.

 Transportation

-Major highways

-Three interstate highways, Interstate 94, Interstate 90, and Interstate 39 run past Portage, giving the city a 30-minute commute to Madison and 15-minute commute to Wisconsin Dells.
+Three interstate highways, Interstate 94, Interstate 90, and Interstate 39, run past Portage, giving the city a 30-minute commute to Madison and 15-minute commute to Wisconsin Dells.
 The city also lies only a few hours from Milwaukee, Chicago, and Minneapolis/ Saint Paul, Minnesota.

-Rail

-Portage is served by Amtrak's Empire Builder between Chicago and Seattle or Portland, with a train stopping there in each direction every day.
+Portage station provides Amtrak service via the Empire Builder between Chicago and Seattle or Portland, and the Borealis between Chicago and St. Paul, for a total of two trains in either direction daily.
 Freight railroad service is provided by the Canadian Pacific Railway which does business in the American Midwest as the Soo Line Railroad.